 Stay informed

-Educate yourself about the potential risks of excessive alcohol consumption, especially if you are regularly drinking alone.
+Educate yourself about the potential risks of excessive alcohol consumption, especially if you are regularly drinking by yourself.

 Seek professional help